wangxianzhu/clusterfuzz-tools/CONTRIBUTING.md

 1. Increment the version number in `tool/clusterfuzz/resources/VERSION`.
 2. Create and merge a pull request to increase the version number.
-3. Run `./pants run butler --release`.
+3. Run `./pants run butler -- release`.

 Analytics